(Pocket-lint) - Samsung's Android phones come with their own voice assistant called Bixby, in addition to supporting

 - Spot a bottle of Casillero di Diablo and offer details on the wine.

 - Recognise text, making it easy to copy text from a poster.

 The best bit about Bixby Vision is that it's not dependent on the full Bixby Voice service, with direct access through the camera, so even those who don't yet have language support for the full Bixby Voice service will get Bixby Vision.

-In the UK this integrates the Upday news service (accessed via a left-swipe on the screen or a short press on the button) or Flipboard for those elsewhere and pulls in cards from supported apps.
-This is very much like the Google Now page, filled with information cards, so it's like a personal feed or a vertically scrolling list of information that Bixby can interact with, whether that be weather, fitness activity, and buttons for controlling IoT gadgets.
+In the UK, this integrates the Upday news service (accessed via a left-swipe on the screen or a short press on the button) or Flipboard for those elsewhere and pulls in cards from supported apps.
+This is filled with cards, so it's like a personal feed or a vertically scrolling list of information that Bixby can interact with, whether that be weather, fitness activity, and buttons for controlling IoT gadgets.

-Many apps and services can be integrated into Bixby Home, like Twitter, Facebook, Spotify and your Gallery, so you can access highlights from all these things there.
+Many apps and services can be integrated into Bixby Home, like Twitter, Facebook, Spotify, and your Gallery, so you can access highlights from all these things there.
 That means you'll have a card showing pictures you've recently taken, a card showing current Twitter trends or controls for your Spotify music.
 In reality, there's very little that Bixby Home does that's unique or useful.